sftpgo/docs/docs/config-file.md

 - `startup_hook`, string.
 Absolute path to an external program or an HTTP URL to invoke as soon as SFTPGo starts.
 If you define an HTTP URL it will be invoked using a `GET` request.
 Please note that SFTPGo services may not yet be available when this hook is run.
 Leave empty do disable
 - `post_connect_hook`, string.
 Absolute path to the command to execute or HTTP URL to notify.
 See [Post-connect hook](post-connect-hook.md) for more details.
 Leave empty to disable
 - `post_disconnect_hook`, string.
 Absolute path to the command to execute or HTTP URL to notify.
 See [Post-disconnect hook](post-disconnect-hook.md) for more details.
 Leave empty to disable
-- `data_retention_hook`, string.
-Absolute path to the command to execute or HTTP URL to notify.
-See [Data retention hook](data-retention-hook.md) for more details.
-Leave empty to disable
 - `max_total_connections`, integer.
 Maximum number of concurrent client connections.
 0 means unlimited.
 Default: `0`.
 - `max_per_host_connections`, integer.
 Maximum number of concurrent client connections from the same host (IP).
 If the defender is enabled, exceeding this limit will generate `score_limit_exceeded` events and thus hosts that repeatedly exceed the max allowed connections can be automatically blocked.
 0 means unlimited.
 Default: `20`.
 - `max_total_transfers`, integer.
 Maximum number of concurrent file transfers, upload and downloads.
 0 means unlimited.
 Default: `0`.